bbli/cpp-git/README.md

 * conversion between relative to absolute path in interpreter code
 * git_path speedup optimization

-* git reset --medium = just change index file to point to HEAD commit
+* git reset --medium(aka default) = just change index file to point to HEAD commit
 * git reset --hard = do above + walkTreeAndReplace on HEAD commit
+* git log: walk HEAD backwards , printing as you go along

-* implement git update-ref
+    * filter
+    * --stat = call "git status" between each commit

+* git cat-file = take the hash and try to find the file.
+If found, read it in using read_file and print the contents

 ### Future Work
 * move all gitobject code to its own file
 * move scratch in main exec to test.cpp
 * change throws to classes
 * make strings into binary

+* no other VCS -> Subversion is snapshot + indexing
+* no diffing

 ## External Libraries
 * Testing from GoogleTest framework(https://github.com/google/googletest)